rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 Some will say that technology has provided us with new medicines that save lives or technologies like compostable one use utensils or electric cars.
-I would retort that, often, medicines may have increased the longevity of life, but the cost to maintain that life increases.
+I would retort that, often, medicines may have increased the longevity of life, but the cost (monetary or otherwise) to maintain that life increases.
 Or the side effects of the medicine or treatments degrades the quality of life.
 For environmental technology, compostable utensils still produce waste which can actually be harder to compost than recycling is.
-And electric cars may not emit greenhouse gases, but the construction of the batteries and other elements (and their disposal) can be just as damaging to the environment as a very fuel efficient car.
+Worse, it makes people feel better about throwing things away instead of reuse.
+And electric cars may not emit greenhouse gases, but the construction of the batteries and other elements along with their disposal can be just as damaging to the environment as a very fuel efficient car.

 Everything in life is a trade off.
 Some times technology has more payoff than liabilities, but then the new technology can be a victim of its own success.
 Clearly, automobiles were superior to horse drawn carriages right?
+Except that horse drawn carriages don't emit green house gases.

 I believe that the real challenge is often social or cultural rather than technological.
 In the case of open source, I believe that the social solution (treating open source as a national resource) is a better solution than technological.

+In fact, technologies often just open up a can of worms, and more sadly, many in the software engineering profession don't consider the ramifications of their actions.
+A few weeks ago, I was listening to a talk on National Public Radio about deep fake technology.
+The technology to generate a person's voice after listening to just 40min of data, and being able to manipulate video to match the lip movement has become scary.
+If you think there's "fake news" now...just wait.
+What truly disturbed me though, was when the host of the talk asked one of the inventors of the technology if she thought about what it could be used for and what kind of damage it could do.
+Her answer was basically, "well, it's not my problem, and if I didn't do it, someone else would have".
+Look at Facebook's old "move fast and break things" motto (which they changed by the way).
+I have come to feel now, that software engineers need to take an ethics course in college just like health and business majors do.

+As engineers, I believe we have become conditioned to think of technology as our go to tool to solve a problem.
+We rarely, if ever, see technology _as_ the problem.

-Or perhaps a combination of a technological solution with a social one.
+But, technology is here to stay.
+Could we combine a technological solution with a social one.
 For example, if we went the route of making open source a publicly funded resource like highways, schools or libraries, we could mandate having webassembly as a standard.
 This way, you could consume the libraries from whatever language you are most comfortable with.

 ## Conclusion